Dr Gowsihan Poologasundarampillai MEng ARSM PhD DIC

 Senior Lecturer

-Gowsihan (Gowsh) Poologasundarampillai is a Birmingham Fellow in Biomaterials and Bioimaging at the Dental School.
-His research activity is focused on biomaterials for tissue engineering and regenerative medicine.
-In specific, his research group is involved in the development of novel hybrid bioinks for 3D bioprinting, bioactive glass and hybrid scaffolds for hard and soft tissue regeneration and their characterisation using advanced techniques available at Harwell Campus.
+Gowsihan (Gowsh) Poologasundarampillai is an Associate Professor in Biomaterials and Bioimaging at the School of Dentistry.
+His research is focused on novel biomaterials for tissue engineering and regenerative medicine.
+In specific, his research group is actively developing: hybrid bioinks for in vitro modelling and 3D bioprinting; bioactive glass and hybrid scaffolds for hard and soft tissue regeneration; and advanced multimodal characterisation of biomedical materials using techniques available at key EU and UK National Facilities.
+He has over 65+ publications and 30+ conference presentations.
+His group at University of Birmingham has expertise in material science, biofabrication, advanced imaging, cell biology and commercialisation.

 Qualifications